Heavy Material – What are they?

 - The general guide for heavy materials is ‘1 tonne per cubic metre’ unless additional limits apply.

-- Due to the limited disposal options and higher disposal fees available for these types of loads an additional charge may apply from some locations.
+- Due to the limited disposal options and higher disposal fees available for these types of loads an additional costs may apply for some locations.

 - The guidelines are calculated to account for air space within the bin along with the waste.
 These limits do not allow for hand loading and stacking of bricks, pavers concrete etc. as this would increase the weight in the bin.